 While you’re learning, check the shot before the group moves.
 See if you need to adjust any settings to get everyone in focus.

-Use the zoom key to look at each row to see if everyone is sharp.
-Don’t rely on a three-inch image to judge the sharpness without that zoom button.
+In your camera’s image preview, zoom in to look at each row and see if everyone is in sharp focus.
+Don’t rely on a three-inch preview image to judge the sharpness without zooming in.

-If the group isn’t in focus, you may need to increase your aperture or step farther away from the group.
-Or double check that the focal point was placed on a face towards the front third of the group.
+If the group isn’t focused, you may need to increase your aperture or step farther away from the group.
+Or double-check that you placed the focal point on a face towards the front third of the group.

 Be sure to also check for posing errors too.
-People on the ends may come closer to the camera creating a curve instead of a straight line.
+People at the ends might move closer to the camera, creating a curve instead of a straight line.
 This can throw them out of focus if the aperture isn’t wide enough.

-If you’re shooting a candid group photo, remember people may move slightly as they laugh or interact.
-Err on the side of a narrower (higher f-number) aperture.
+If you’re shooting a candid group photo?
+Remember that people may move slightly as they laugh or interact.
+Err on the side of a narrower (higher f-stop number) aperture.

-By understanding camera focus systems, depth of field and focal planes, you can take a sharply focused group photo no matter how many people are in front of your camera.
-Capturing a sharp group photo is a mix of aperture, camera focus modes and setting up that photo.
+Understand camera focus systems, depth of field, and focal planes, and you can take a sharply focused group photo.
+It won’t matter how many people are in front of your camera!
+Capturing a sharp group photo is a mix of aperture, camera focus modes, and setting up that photo.

-Capturing a sharp group photo starts with setting up the pose with distance in mind.
-Both between group members, between the group and the background, and between the group and the camera.
+Capturing a sharp group photo starts with setting up the pose with distance in mind:

-Group shots can be tricky.
-But capturing everyone together, whether that’s a team, a family or colleagues, can preserve group dynamics long after the moment ends.
+It can be tricky to take large group photos with everyone in focus.
+But capturing a team, family, or colleagues together will preserve group dynamics and memories long after the moment ends.